Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Introduction

 This paper is concerned with inference on inner products of $\beta^0$ of the type $a^T\beta^0$ for some vector $a$.
 In this sense, our model has a semi-parametric interpretation.
 When a low-dimensional subvector of $\beta^0$ is the parameter of interest and the remaining components of $\beta^0$ are considered as nuisance parameters, then inference on $a^T\beta^0$ implies inference on this low-dimensional subvector of $\beta^0$ for an appropriate choice of the vector $a$.
 We also allow the subvector of $\beta^0$ of interest to increase slowly with the sample size and provide inference for it.
 Our main example is when the low-dimensional subvector of $\beta^0$ is associated with endogenous regressors.

 As the number of regressors in $X$ may increase with the sample size $n$, also the singular values of the matrix $M$ defined as

 depend on $n$.
 In particular, including additional control variables in the model might affect the dependence between endogenous regressors and instruments and hence the cross second moment.
 This leads to situations where the singular values of $M$ decrease with $n$ and the vector $\beta^0$ is thus not strongly identified, following the terminology in \cite{andrews2012estimation}.
 Also, when the number of endogenous regressors increases with $n$ it is well known that the singular values of $M$ converge to zero in general and might even have an exponential decay.
 In the high-dimensional case, we then require some form of sparsity of the matrix $M$, i.e., that many entries of $M$ are zero or sufficiently small.
-In this paper, we relate the sparsity of $M$ to sparsity of the parameter vector $\beta^0$ which we capture by a \textit{sparsity link condition}.

 A crucial insight of this paper is to show how the mapping properties of the matrix $M$ affect the asymptotic behavior of our estimator.
 For instance, we see that the minimal eigenvalue of $M$ slows down the rate of convergence and enlarges the asymptotic variance of our estimator.
-Moreover, the relation between the sparsity pattern of $M$ and the sparsity pattern of the parameter vector $\beta^0$ is captured by a \textit{ coefficient of sparsity ill-posedness} which we introduce in this paper and which is used to characterize the sparsity link condition.
-The coefficient of sparsity ill-posedness generalizes and extends to the high-dimensional setting the so-called source condition used in the inverse problems literature which links the smoothness of the unknown function to the smoothing properties of the operator that characterizes the inverse problem.
+In addition, the sparsity pattern of $M$ and the sparsity pattern of the parameter vector $\beta^0$ are shown to be related: less sparsity of $M$ requires a higher degree of sparsity of $\beta^0$ and vice versa.
+This can be interpreted as an $\ell_1$ analog of the so-called source condition used in the inverse problems literature which links the smoothness of the unknown function to the smoothing properties of the operator that characterizes the inverse problem.